Exclusion from the Labour Office

 Other reasons

 Other reasons for being removed from the register of jobseekers naturally include finding a job or removing oneself from the employment office.
-But in addition, this also includes facts preventing the keeping of the register of jobseekers.
+In addition, however, there are also reasons for not being able to keep the register of jobseekers.
 These include serving a prison sentence, detention in custody, detention in custody, withdrawal of consent to the processing of personal data, or receiving maternity allowance in the period before and 6 weeks after childbirth.

 Serious reasons